RichardRed0x/dcrwords/README.md

 The data structure transactions are bundled into before being written into the distributed ledger.
 Decred's difficulty adjusts such that new blocks are found every five minutes on average.

 **Wallet:**
 A file that stores private keys.
+Wallets allow their owner to view and create transactions on the blockchain.
+The Decred team maintains a GUI wallet (Decrediton) and Command Line Interface (CLI) wallet tools for advanced users.
+Decred is also supported by numerous 3rd party wallets.

 Wallets allow its owner to view and create transactions on the blockchain.
 Decred's native wallet daemon can be accesseed via [Decredition](https://docs.decred.org/getting-started/user-guides/decrediton-setup/), which provides a GUI interface, as well as the [Command Line Interface (CLI) wallet](https://docs.decred.org/getting-started/user-guides/cli-installation/) (for advanced users).
 Decred is also supported by numerous [3rd party wallets](https://decred.org/downloads/).

 **Seed:**
 A series of 33 words that is used to generate the private key for a wallet.
 Anyone who has the seed for a wallet can spend any DCR it holds.